 Your kitchen is the one place where you want to be really careful about trendy choices.
 The last thing you want is a kitchen that’s out of sync in just a few years simply because you followed a kitchen trend.

-Here are nine trends that are popular now, but have staying power because they address lifestyle needs, convenience, and savings — ensuring you’ll enjoy your kitchen for many years.
+Here are eight trends that are popular now, but have staying power because they address lifestyle needs, convenience, and savings — ensuring you’ll enjoy your kitchen for many years.

 #1 White on White Kitchens